 What is an applesauce cake?

-An applesauce cake is a simple cake which features a lot of applesauce, along with flour, sugar, and a fat such as butter, margarine or oil.
-Spices are often added to provide warm flavours, along with dried fruits and nuts.
+An applesauce cake is a simple cake which is prepared with applesauce, flour, sugar, and a fat such as butter, margarine or oil.
+Spices are added to provide warm flavours, along with dried fruits and nuts.

 John Chapman, more commonly known as Johnny Appleseed, greatly contributed to the development of apple trees in the New World.
 Johnny Appleseed is an American folk hero as during the early 1800s he travelled around America with his apple seeds, with the mission to establish as many nurseries of apple trees as possible.